Can the Police Search My House Without a Warrant?

 - Uncover evidence after an individual has been arrested (they may do this as long as they have reasonable grounds to believe they will find the evidence in question.)

 They can also enter a home without a search warrant if they intend to take an individual into custody and have the applicable arrest warrant.
+However, if you believe the police have searched your home unjustly, you may have cause for an actions against the police case.

-Can You Film the Police During a Raid?
+Can You Film The Police During A Raid?

 If you do not get in the way of the officers or do anything to obstruct the search, you are permitted to film what is going on.
 However, your phone or camera may be seized if the police have reason to believe it contains evidence of criminal activity.